CONSERVATIVE SOCIAL MEDIA APPS

 Parler is dubbed a Twitter alternative for conservatives.
-More than one million users have downloaded the app since election 2020.
+More than one million users have downloaded the app since the U.S. election in 2020.

 Parler’s Growth Acquisition Strategy:

-The growth of conservative social media networks like GAB, Parler
+The growth of conservative social media networks like GAB, Parler, Callin, and Truth Social

 Parler’s strategy for initial users is not necessarily its marketing or PR strategy for the long term.
 There are a lot of dissatisfied conservatives with big tech, so it’s an easy audience to initially target before this space becomes over-saturated as more players enter the market.